methodewan/nisr_hackathon_dashboard/README.md

 File Structure

-ending-hidden-hunger-dashboard/
+nisr_hackathon_dashboard/
 ├── app.py                 # Main application file
 ├── README.md              # This file

-└── csvfile    # zip dataset file
+├──csvfile.zip             # dataset file
+└── proof.zip              # proof fife
 Configuration
 The application can be configured by modifying the following in app.py: